José Estrada Sr.: World Wrestling Council (1983–1986)

-Los Conquistadors (1987–1989)
+Los Conquistadores (1987–1990)

-In 1987 José Estrada Jr. returned to the World Wrestling Federation, he adopted a new masked persona, known as Conquistador Dos, teaming with José Luis Rivera as Conquistador Uno, to form a team known as Los Conquistadores, which despite both wrestlers being Puerto Rican were billed as from "Somewhere in Latin America".
+In 1987, José Estrada Jr. returned to the World Wrestling Federation, he adopted a new masked persona, known as Conquistador Dos, teaming with José Luis Rivera as Conquistador Uno, to form a team known as Los Conquistadores, which despite both wrestlers being Puerto Rican were billed as from "Somewhere in Latin America".
 The team was used mainly as enhancement talent, with their primary function to make other tag teams, especially face teams.
 Los Conquistadors participated in the 1988 Survivor Series.
 At the Survivor Series they were part of a "5 teams vs. 5 teams" special elimination match, teaming with Demolition (Ax and Smash), The Brain Busters (Arn Anderson and Tully Blanchard), The Bolsheviks (Nikolai Volkoff and Boris Zhukov), The Fabulous Rougeaus (Raymond and Jacques Rougeau).
 The five tag teams took on the collective face team of The Powers of Pain (The Warlord and The Barbarian), The Rockers (Shawn Michaels and Marty Jannetty), The British Bulldogs (Davey Boy Smith and Dynamite Kid), The Hart Foundation (Bret Hart and Jim Neidhart) and The Young Stallions (Jim Powers and Paul Roma).
 The match came down to Los Conquistadors and the Powers of Pain as the last team on each side, with The Powers of Pain winning after Demolition's manager Mr. Fuji switched sides and helped the Powers of Pain win the match.
 This match would make the only time Los Conquistadors would wrestle on a WWF pay per view (PPV) show.
-By 1989 Estrada worked in singles matches, both as "Conquistador Dos" and under his real name.
+By 1989, Estrada worked in singles matches, both as "Conquistador Dos" and under his real name.
+He left the WWF in 1990.